Cumulative Merging Percolation and the epidemic transition of the Susceptible-Infected-Susceptible model in networks

 \section{Abstract}

 We consider cumulative merging percolation (CMP), a long-range percolation process describing the iterative merging of clusters in networks, depending on their mass and mutual distance.
 For a specific class of CMP processes, which represents a generalization of degree-ordered percolation, we derive a scaling solution on uncorrelated complex networks, unveiling the existence of diverse mechanisms leading to the formation of a percolating cluster.
 The scaling solution accurately reproduces universal properties of the transition.
-This finding is used to infer the critical properties of the Susceptible-Infected-Susceptible (SIS) model for epidemics in infinite and finite power-law distributed networks, allowing us to rationalize and reconcile previously published results, thus ending a long-standing debate.
+This finding is used to infer the critical properties of the Susceptible-Infected-Susceptible (SIS) model for epidemics in infinite and finite power-law distributed networks.
+Here discrepancies between analytical approaches and numerical results regarding the finite size scaling of the epidemic threshold are a crucial open issue in the literature.
+We find that the scaling exponent assumes a nontrivial value during a long preasymptotic regime.
+We calculate this value, finding good agreement with numerical evidence.
+We also show that the crossover to the true asymptotic regime occurs for sizes much beyond currently feasible simulations.
+Our findings allow us to rationalize and reconcile all previously published results (both analytical and numerical), thus ending a long-standing debate.